Massachusetts Island Hopper: Nantucket and Martha's Vineyard

 We should have time to stroll the shops along the cobbled streets before boarding our ferry.
 The designer dress shops, art galleries and small cafés will look different from any you’ve seen in a mall, as chain stores are banned here.
 The high-speed ferry will take about an hour to get to Martha’s Vineyard.

 Then it’s a short bike ride to our inn in the town of Oak Bluffs.
 Be sure to walk among the gingerbread cottages hidden behind our hotel.
 Their pretty pastel-painted porches are in stark contrast to the highly regulated, cedar-shingled structures of Nantucket.
 19 miles +588'/-626'.

 DAY 4: Martha’s Vineyard is named for the daughter of the 17th-century explorer Bartholomew Gosnold who discovered the island full of grapes growing wild.
 Now full of forests, scrubland, beaches and old stone walls overgrown with vines, the island is rich in diversity and beauty.
 Unlike Nantucket, it has 6 separate towns and we’ll cycle through three of them today.

 We'll have water on both sides of us as we cycle a pristine bike path and over the bridge made famous by the movie Jaws.
 We'll head out toward a beautiful beach and then by a lighthouse in Edgartown.
 After stopping for lunch on your own, you can catch a 5-minute ferry to the tiny island of Chappaquiddick.
 If you like gardens, be sure to stop in at the free Mytoi Japanese Gardens for a respite before returning to our inn.
-28 or 34 miles, ±730'.
+Enjoy Dinner is on your own tonight.
+28 or 34 miles, ±730' for the longer route.